SPARQL-Anything/sparql.anything/README.md

                     3000 ).
 ```

-Also a docker image can be used by follwing the instructions [here](BROWSER.md).
+Also a docker image can be used by following the instructions [here](BROWSER.md).

 ## Licence